 Outputs, plans of dissemination: Does the researcher have appropriate and realistic outputs as well as sound and effective dissemination plans?
 Is the researcher targeting new audiences?
 How do the findings impact different communities?

 Extra points will be given to projects that promote dialogue between academia and practice and adopt inter- and cross-disciplinary approaches

 Results will be communicated to applicants by November 2021.
 Successful applicants will receive provisional award letters confirming their selection.
 If applicable, selected applicants will receive requests for clarification and elaboration from the Selection Committee.

 Awarded individuals, teams of researchers, collectives or institutions are expected to abide by the following project requirements:

-Submit a revised proposal, timeline, and budget request by November 2019, responding to requests for clarification or elaboration put forward by the Selection Committee in its preliminary acceptance decision.
+Submit a revised proposal, timeline, and budget request by December 2021, responding to requests for clarification or elaboration put forward by the Selection Committee in its preliminary acceptance decision.

 Fill out the research ethics questionnaire.